top of page

 1. Topic Group (Advanced English)

-First and Third Wednesday, 1 pm - 3 pm
+First & Third Wednesday, 1 pm - 3 pm

-We meet and discuss topics suggested by our members.
+We discuss topics suggested by our members.
 Everyone takes a turn speaking.
 It is very informal and fun.

-2. What's Happening - Current Events Group (Intermediate English)
+2. What's Happening - Current Events Group (Advanced English)

-This is a small group that meets in a local tea cafe to discuss current events happening in the world around us - both local and farther afield.
-We always welcome new members to our very interesting group!
+This is a small group that meets at Pittsfield Library to discuss current events happening in the world around us - both local and farther afield.

 3. Film Group One (Advanced English)